doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ```

-# Obfuscating it like it's hot
+# Obfuscating it?
-This is basically the part where you have no limit, where you exercise your creativity.
-I'll just talk about ideas & obvious things, a lot of them are directly taken from [@elvanderb](https://twitter.com/elvanderb)'s challenge so I guess I'll owe him yet another beer.
+This is basically the part where you have no limit, where you can exercise your creativity & have to develop stuffs.
+I'll just talk about ideas & obvious things, a lot of them are directly taken from [@elvanderb](https://twitter.com/elvanderb)'s challenge so I guess I owe him yet another beer.

-The first things you can have for free are:
+The first things you can do for free are:

   * Unrolling the implementation to make room for craziness
   * Use public LLVM passes on the unrolled implementation to make it even more crazy